catalyzeio/guide-api/getting_started/README.md

     curl -H "X-Api-Key: browser example.app afa81034-0d7c-4874-924a-e13fee59055c" -H "Content-Type: application/json" https://api.catalyze.io/v2/auth/signin -X POST -d '{"username":"alice","password":"alice123"}'

-Save the **sessionToken** for later use.
+Save the **sessionToken** for future use.

 ### Make Alice a Supervisor

 Update the application with Alice's **usersId** in the supervisors array.
 This is currently cumbersome via the API.
 You need to include the application's name, description and current list of users.
-This information can be retreived by GETing the application.
+This information can be retrieved by GETing the application.
 Replace the value for **&lt;appId&gt;** below and run the command.

     curl -H "X-Api-Key: browser developer.catalyze.io 32a384f5-5d11-4214-812e-b35ced9af4d7" -H "Authorization: Bearer 35206c61-b186-4a5a-9979-bce2e2fcaae8" -H "Content-Type: application/json" https://api.catalyze.io/v2/app/<appId> -X GET